NVIDIA-AI-Blueprints/quantitative-portfolio-optimization/notebooks/readme.md

 #### [`launchable.ipynb`](launchable.ipynb) - Combined Notebook for Brev Launchable

 This notebook combines `cvar_basic.ipynb`, `efficient_frontier.ipynb`, and `rebalancing_strategies.ipynb` into a single file.
-It is specifically designed for [Brev](https://brev.dev/) launchable environments, providing all portfolio optimization examples and workflows in one place for easy execution in cloud GPU environments.
+It is specifically designed for cloud environments such as on [Brev](https://brev.dev/), providing all portfolio optimization examples and workflows in one place for easy execution in cloud GPU environments.

 **Use this notebook if:**
-- You're running on a Brev launchable instance
+- You're running on a Brev cloud instance
 - You prefer having all examples in a single notebook
 - You want to run the complete workflow without switching between files